Azure-Samples/Spring-Boot-REST-API-Accelerator/app-readme.md

 # PROJECT-TITLE

-An application accelerator that generates Spring Boot based API for the Azure Spring Apps Enterprise tier service.
-This is designed to teach you the concepts of an application accelerator and highlight how accelerators simplifies the life developers.

-1. Register the accelerator with Azure spring apps by following the instructions in [accelerator.md](accelerator.md)
-2. Visit the accelerator URL in the Azure Spring Apps Instance where the accelerator was register
-3. Select the accelerator, generate a project and follow the instructions in the generated project's readme.md
+This project contains a Spring Boot based rest API designed to run on the Azure Spring App Service.
+You can use this generated project to get started quickly.
+The generated code has a single API that returns a random quote.

-# Local Development
+# Local Development Environment

-For local development you will need Java and your favourite IDE.
+For local development you will need Java JAVA-VERSION and your favourite IDE.
 Just import the project into your IDE and you will be able to launch it.

-If you are application is using a Postgres there is a folder `infra/local` which contains a docker file to launch a local postgres server for development.
+LOCAL-DB-USAGE

 <!--IsThisReal-->
 # Deploying to Azure Spring Apps